akondrahman/akondrahman.github.io/_pages/about.md

 News
 ======
+- May 05, 2025: I presented at the Concordia University as an invited speaker.
+- May 03, 2025: I presented a keynote at the `Software Vulnerability Management (SVM) Workshop`, co-located with  ICSE 2025.
 - April 08, 2025: Anita successfully defended his M.Sc. thesis!
 Congratulations Anita!!
 - April 04, 2025: Ayush successfully defended his M.Sc. thesis!
 Congratulations Ayush!!
 - April 03, 2025: Congratulations to my PhD student Pemsith on winning the CSSE Best Poster Award!